FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-edge-cases.md

 ```

 Reading through the field roles we can see that the field `PriceField` contains the price.
-FACT-Finder Web components are resolving fields when they prepare a tracking request or something else that requires knowledge about specific parts of your data.
+FactFinder Web components are resolving fields when they prepare a tracking request or something else that requires knowledge about specific parts of your data.

 So in case of a discount price field, they would look up the wrong field because discountPrice != price.